danielsaidi/website_danielsaidi/collections/_lyrics/magnus-wakander/soul-bleed/defleshed.md

 No more resistance life, it was all in vain
 The only thing that’s left is never-ending pain

-	No more time
+"No more time"

 No more time to save this realm of skin from the being from other side

-	No more life
+"No more life"

 No more life is needed when this world is finally blending with the other side

-	No more sacrifice
+"No more sacrifice"

 No more sacrifice is needed as they cross the gateway from the other side

-	No more time
+"No more time"

 No more time will ever exist anymore, nevermore

 Through your eyes hung high you see the world starting to die